romeerez/orchid-orm/docs/src/guide/query-methods.md

 Takes a list of columns to be selected, and by default, the query builder will select all columns of the table.

 Pass an object to select columns with aliases.
-Keys of the object are column aliases, value can be a column name, sub-query, or raw expression.
+Keys of the object are column aliases, value can be a column name, sub-query, or raw SQL expression.

 ```ts
 // select columns of the table: